MenuClose

 • Attempt to cut back on alcohol and fail to achieve any kind of reduction

-Sign 2: Alcohol-Related Health Problems Appear
+Alcohol-Related Health Problems Appear

-Sign 3: The Safety of Others Is At Risk
+The Safety of Others Is at Risk

-Your loved one may have to face fines or jail sentences if alcohol misuse is not addressed.
-Drunk driving can result in the death of your loved one or the death of an innocent bystander — creating a situation that your loved one would have to live with the rest of his or her life.
+Those who drink are a harm to themselves, but they can also harm others.
+For example, they might drive while intoxicated or get into physical altercations due to alcohol.
+Family conflicts can be fueled by alcohol, and arguments may injure everyone involved.
+Your loved one may face fines or jail sentences if alcohol misuse is not addressed.
+Drunk driving can result in the death of your loved one or an innocent bystander, creating a situation in which your loved one would have to endure the consequences for the rest of their life.

-Sign 4: Brief Conversations Haven’t Worked
+Brief Conversations Haven’t Worked